iHelops/smooth-scrolling/README.md

  </h1>
 </p>

+> [!WARNING]
+> You no longer need this extension.
+Spotify, starting with version 1.2.57, has fixed performance issues during scrolling, and Spicetify already uses this fix automatically in earlier versions.

 This extension for Spotify improves scrolling performance by rendering scrolling elements on the GPU.

 ⭐ If this extension helped you, please put a star to get it noticed by more people.